All posts by Evie Burrows

 NEA – Statement of Intent

 I am producing 2 media products for set brief 5.
 My aim for this online promotional campaign is to raise awareness health campaigns such as anti-vaping.
-This is because I believe our generation has normalised the issues within this topic as it has become increasingly popular since 2003, with 68.1m people using e-cigarettes in 2020.
+This is because our generation has normalised the issues within this topic as it has become increasingly popular since 2003, with 68.1m people using e-cigarettes in 2020.
 I would like to discuss the dangers further including some of the serious health risks and life-threatening issues that come with it.
 This will be emphasised through this campaign in hope to inspire others to quit vaping and realise it is not a healthy alternative to smoking.

-I decided to take up this brief because I have interest in the topic of Semiotics in media language.
-Specifically, Roland Barthes theory of semiotics.
-This is because semiotics includes signs, and the connotations and denotations behind them.
-This links to my topic of anti-vaping because I feel that today’s society has normalised vaping (the sign) and overlooked the serious health issues that come with it (the denotations).
-Within this I will also link to Roland Barthes by identifying the myth that vaping is a healthy alternative to smoking, as well as conventions of vaping.
-It is important that I have a target audience in mind, so the product I am creating will target teenagers between the ages of 15-18 as I believe these are the most common ages to begin vaping.
-Essentially these ages are also effective because they are known to be more conformative than other ages, meaning it is likely they do not know the damage they are causing to their bodies, and they are only choosing to take up vaping because it is a popular activity of teenagers.
+I decided to take up this brief because I have interest in the topic of Uses and gratifications media audiences.
+Specifically, Katz and Blumler’s theory of active and passive consumers.
+This is because the theory highlights that the media is motivated by needs and goals of audiences, in which my topic of vaping effectively links to as it is becoming increasingly popular.
+Barthes ideas on semiotics also communicate with my campaign because I feel that today’s society has been affected by e-cigarettes significantly, which will allow me to identify the myth that vaping is a healthy alternative to smoking.
+It is important that I have a target audience in mind, so the product I am creating will target teenagers between the ages of 14-18 as I believe these are the most common ages to begin vaping.
+Essentially, these ages are also effective because they are known to be more conformative than other ages, meaning it is likely they do not know the damage they are causing to their bodies, and they are only choosing to take up vaping because it is a popular activity of teenagers.

 Task 2 – video games